xnakxx/cryptonote-aeon-pool/README.md

 include `bind 127.0.0.1` in your `redis.conf` file.
 Also it's a good idea to learn about and understand software that you are using - a good place to start with redis is [data persistence](http://redis.io/topics/persistence).

-##### Easy install on Ubuntu 14 LTS
+##### Easy install on Ubuntu 16 LTS
 Installing pool on different Linux distributives is different because it depends on system default components and versions.
-For now the easiest way to install pool is to use Ubuntu 14 LTS.
-Thus, all you had to do in order to prepare Ubunty 14 for pool installation is to run:
+For now the easiest way to install pool is to use Ubuntu 16 LTS.
+Thus, all you had to do in order to prepare Ubuntu 16 for pool installation is to run:

 ```bash
 sudo apt-get install git redis-server libboost1.55-all-dev nodejs-dev nodejs-legacy npm cmake libssl-dev